jimmoffitt/rules-migrator/README.md

 ## Migration Tool Features  <a id="features" class="tall">&nbsp;</a>

+By design this tool relies on the Rules API 2.0 rule validation results, even when only producing a rules report and not actually posting rules to the ```Target``` Rules API.
+The Rules API 2.0 already does a lot of rule validation, and this tool was designed to take advantage of that.
+For example, the Rules API now disallows rules with explicit ANDs and lowercase ors, two of the most common syntactic mistakes when constructing PowerTrack rules.
+So rather than write new code for those validations, the Rules API is asked to validate all rules, even when just generating a rules report.
+When in report mode, it calls the new rule validation endpoint.
+This endpoint exercises the Rules API rule validation logic, but does not apply any rule updates.

+Another key detail of the Rules API that drove the design of this tool is the fact that it only takes one invalid rule to prevent the addition of *any* rules.
+If you are uploading 1000 rules, and 10 use a deprecated Operator, no rules are added.
+In the Rules API response payload, however, you will receive nicely detailed JSON that spells this out and indicates which rules were invalid.
+So, due to this design, the Rule Migrator will remove the invalid rules from the initial set of rules and submit the new rule set to the Rules API.
+The tool only attempts on re-try, but normally that is all you need.

+Here are some other features:

 + Supports generating a rules report, providing feedback on readiness for PowerTrack 2.0.
 + When migrating rules from version 1.0 to 2.0, this tool translates rules when possible.
   + Version 1.0 rules with [deprecated Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#DeprecatedOperators) can not be translated.
 These rules are called out in the 'rule migration summary' output.